pagyP/azurefirewall-microhack/README.md

-# What The Hack - Protect your workloads with Azure Firewall Premium
+# What The Hack - Protect your vNETs with Azure Firewall Premium
 ## Introduction
 The adoption of Internet use throughout the business world has boosted network usage in general.
 Companies are using various network security measures such as firewalls, intrusion detection systems (IDS), intrusion prevention systems (IPS) to protect their networks (even for cloud computing), which are the preferred targets of threat actors for compromising organizations’ security.
 The Azure Firewall is a managed, cloud-based network security service that protects your resources inside the virtual network.
 You will engage in a complex Azure Network security setup using the Azure Firewall to complete the challenges in these WTH exercises.
 You will set up rules for Network, Application, IDPs, TLS Inspection and Web Categories.